-The age-adjusted estimates among women showed a negative association between LSA and higher BMI, not owning one’s home, receiving personal care, fair/poor/very poor SRH, higher number of comorbidities, peripheral arterial disease, osteoporosis, and arthritis (Table 2 and Figure 1).
+The age-adjusted estimates among women showed a negative association between LSA and higher BMI, not owning one’s home, receiving personal care, not driving a car, fair/poor/very poor SRH, higher number of comorbidities, peripheral arterial disease, osteoporosis, and arthritis (Table 2).
 In addition, lower levels of physical activity as well as lower wellbeing and physical function scores were associated with lower LSA scores.
-However, most of these associations were not robust to mutual adjustment and being a recipient of personal care and physical function were the only factors to remain significant in its association with LSA score when specific co-morbidities were entered in the model.
-In the model where the number of comorbidities was used as an adjustment factor, only physical function retained its significance.
+However, most of these associations were not robust to mutual adjustment and being a recipient of personal care, not driving a car and physical function were the only factors to remain significant in their association with LSA score when specific co-morbidities were entered in the model.
+In the model where the number of comorbidities was used as an adjustment factor, only not driving a car and physical function retained their significance.

+All analyses were repeated using the 4-domain score with very similar results obtained (data not shown).

 Discussion